| THE

 7010 to be back in business.
 As Gordon had sensibly brought along a

 full set of tools this did not present that much of a problem.
+Displaying extraordinary faith in my abilities, Gordon decided that

 I was going to do the necessary.
 Picture if you can, the floor of our